ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/sorting.dotnet.markdown

 {INFO/}

-## Ordering by score
+## Ordering by Score

-When query is issued, each index entry is scored by Lucene (you can read more about Lucene scoring [here](http://lucene.apache.org/core/3_3_0/scoring.html)) and this value is available in metadata information of a document under `@index-score` (the higher the value, the better the match).
-To order by this value you can use `OrderByScore` or `OrderByScoreDescending` methods:
+When a query is issued, each index entry is scored by Lucene (you can read more about Lucene scoring [here](http://lucene.apache.org/core/3_3_0/scoring.html)) and this value is available in metadata information of a document under `@index-score` (the higher the value, the better the match).
+To order by this value you can use the `OrderByScore` or the `OrderByScoreDescending` methods:

 {CODE-TABS}
 {CODE-TAB:csharp:Query sorting_4_1@Indexes\Querying\Sorting.cs /}